jgmuchiri/jekyl-github-pages/README.md

-# Jekyl-Github Pages blog starter template
+# git Jekyll-Github Pages blog starter template

 A starter template to help you publish your blog to Github pages.